verhulststefanie/Coursera_GetData/CodeBook.md

 ##Steps Performed to Obtain Tidy Dataset
 1. Download the original dataset [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
-2. Extract the files from the downloaded .zip-file in the same folder that contains the R script run_analysis.R, which transforms the raw data into a tidy dataset.
+2. Extract the files from the downloaded .zip-file in the same folder that contains the R script "run_analysis.R", which transforms the raw data into a tidy dataset.
      * Ensure all files are contained in a folder named "UCI HAR Dataset".
      * Do not change the internal map structure of the "UCI HAR Dataset" folder.
-The R script called "run\_analysis.R"" performs the following steps on the original dataset to obtain a tidy dataset:
+The R script called "run\_analysis.R" performs the following steps on the original dataset to obtain a tidy dataset:
 3. Merges the training and the test sets to create one data set.
      * The files "X\_train.txt" and "X\_test.txt" are merged horizontally.
      * Column names are extracted from "features.txt" and added to the dataset.